A RUNNING CLUB IN BATH

 In the summer (from end of March), our social runs will be fully OFF ROAD.
 Trail shoes are recommended depending on how much rain we’ve had.

 In the winter (late September onwards), we’ll alternate between ON ROAD and OFF ROAD social run routes.
-Hi viz is required for on road routes, and a head or body torch for off road routes.
+Hi viz is required for on road routes, and a head or body torch & trail shoes for off road routes.
 Off road routes will be slightly shorter.
 See below for dates.

 Starting point: